smith478/utilities/audio_transcription/README.md

 | `WHISPER_CHUNK_LENGTH` | `30` | Audio chunk length in seconds |
 | `WHISPER_MAX_NEW_TOKENS` | `128` | Maximum new tokens to generate |
 | `MODE` | (none) | Application mode: `UI`, `PHONE`, or none |

+For the groq API, you will also need to add your API key to the `.env` file.
+Additionaly groq will require ffmpeg to be installed.

+## TODO
+- Get the local version working as well as the groq version
+- Get it running on a VM via desktop where application is run from laptop